Bus Accidents

 Examples of CTA accidents include:

-• Collisions: it’s a reasonable expectation for a bus to crash into another vehicle or a vehicle to collide with a CTA bus.
+• Collisions: It’s a reasonable expectation for a bus to crash into another vehicle or a vehicle to collide with a CTA bus.
 Some buses have collided with other large vehicles, like buses, in the past.

 • Pedestrian Accidents: Pedestrian injuries have climbed in recent years.
 After all, Chicago is a busy city, and not everyone travels in a vehicle.
 Although buses sit higher than passenger cars, there are still blind spots, and some pedestrians won’t be paying attention.